 While shark attacks are more frequent on other Hawaiian islands – at least seven occurred last year in Maui County waters alone – there have been far fewer off Big Island shores.

 There were attacks on the boards of two surfers in 2011 at the Lymans surf spot near Kailua-Kona, but neither surfer was injured.

-Police reports say the last confirmed attack of a surfer occurred on Oct.
-1, 1999 when a 16-year-old boy surfing off the Old Kona Airport Park was bitten on his right arm.
+On Oct.
+1, 1999, a 16-year-old boy surfing off the Old Kona Airport Park was bitten on his right arm.

 According to a summary of shark attacks in the state compiled by George Balazs of the National Marine Fisheries Service, a man swimming from shore to a sailboat anchored off Kailua-Kona on April 15, 1987 was presumed to have been attacked by a shark after his swimming trunks were found bitten in half on the ocean’s bottom.

 In 1981, a man disappeared while fishing from the shoreline in the Keaukaha area of Hilo.
 His leg was found seven days later wedged in rocks 150 yards offshore.

 That same year, sharks temporarily hampered the retrieval of a body of a swimmer thought to have drowned off Hilo’s Honolii Pali.
 The report said about one-third of the body had been bitten off.
 At least four sharks were believed to be involved.

 According to Balazs’ report, the most recent possible shark attack in the South Kohala area involved an elderly male who disappeared while fishing from shore.
 Divers found only a hand and a flashlight, although documentation of the incident was sketchy, the report said.
 The incident was believed to have occurred in 1979.